A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 A common point of confusion for trustees is the difference between restricted and unrestricted funds.
 Unrestricted funds can be used for any of your charity’s purposes.
 Restricted funds have been given for a specific purpose and can legally only be used for that purpose.
 Your accounts must clearly distinguish between these fund types.

-A Scalable Guide to Financial Scrutiny: Reporting Thresholds & Audits
+A Scalable Guide to Financial Scrutiny: UK Charity Reporting Thresholds and Audits

 One of the most frequent questions from trustees is: “How do I know what kind of financial report my charity needs to submit?”
 The level of external scrutiny your accounts require depends on your charity’s income and asset levels.
 There are two main types: an independent examination and a full audit.